 Understand the major parameters that affect water quality and their relevance to human health, ecosystems and the food supply, learn the basic hydrologic cycle and comprehend the legal framework for managing and protecting drinking water on Maui over several classes.

-The team of instructors will include Eva Blumentstein from the Department of Water Supply, John Dobovan from Kulahaven Farms, Kyle Tavares from the UH Manoa CTAHR Cooperative Extension and Robin Knox from Maui Ocean Center.
+The team of instructors will include Eva Blumenstein from the Department of Water Supply, John Dobovan from Kulahaven Farms, Jason Hew from Maui SWCD, and Robin Knox from Maui Ocean Center.

 Sponsored by a USDA grant, FREE TUITION!